Membership and Eligibility FAQs

 I’m currently on Active Duty.
 Am I eligible?

 Yes.
 The current eligibility period from is from August, 1990 to present, and includes the current war campaigns.
-All current active duty military are eligible for membership.
+All current active duty military are eligible for membership at a discounted annual membership rate.

 I didn’t retire from the military, but was on active duty during one of the qualifying time periods.
 Am I eligible?